temianibaba/tech258_microservices/readme.md

 - Makes data persistent
 - Prevents people changing data you have put out to the public
 ## K8 - managing and scaling K8
+Docker doesn't have the capability to scale highly available with no point of faikure.
+- Self healing
+- Scale in and out on demand
+- Eliminating single point of failure